-- throughout the reporting period (01/01/2021 to 31/12/2021), SWE continuously complied in all material respects with the requirements of the Solvency II regulations as applicable and - it is reasonable to believe that, at the date of the publication of this SFCR, SWE continues so to comply, and will continue so to comply in future.
+- throughout the reporting period (01/01/2022 to 31/12/2022), SWE continuously complied in all material respects with the requirements of the Solvency II regulations as applicable and - it is reasonable to believe that, at the date of the publication of this SFCR, SWE continues so to comply, and will continue so to comply in future.

-The outbreak of war in Ukraine at the end of February is obviously a dramatic event from every point of view, starting on a human level.
-Like SWL, its parent company, and the entire LBG group, we are shocked and deeply saddened by the invasion of Ukraine.
-This is a truly distressing time for the people of Ukraine and for the people of Russia who do not support what is unfolding.
-Our thoughts are with all of those that are affected.
+The outbreak of war in Ukraine on 24/02/2022 remains a dramatic event from every point of view, starting on a human level.
+Like SWL, its parent company, and the entire LBG group, we remain deeply shocked and saddened by the Russian invasion.
+This is a truly distressing time for the people of Ukraine and for the people of Russia and Byelorussia who do not support what is unfolding.
+Our thoughts continue to be with all of those that are affected.